mdn/community-meetings/2025-03-26/agenda.md

 Questions from folks & anything to discuss

-- Possible intern opportunities for contributors.
-See [link for more details](https://github.com/mdn/community-meetings) (@CBID2)
+- Possible intern opportunities for contributors (@CBID2)